 Public Health and COVID-19

 Public health departments, whether at the state or local level, have been significantly underfunded for over a decade.
-Public health officials have been working furiously since the World Health Organization (WHO) declared a global health emergency – long before COVID-19 cases were identified in the United States – and continue to work long hours with little recognition or support.
+Public health professionals have been working furiously since the World Health Organization (WHO) declared a global health emergency – long before COVID-19 cases were identified in the United States – and continue to work long hours with little recognition or support.

 The less visible heroes of the pandemic are the public health teams who have been working to control the spread of COVID-19 while continuing to address ongoing public health issues and COVID-19 related increases in need.